 The Acropolis is reason alone to make Athens worth visiting.
 Some mistake the Acropolis for just the Parthenon, but the ancient “city on a hill” has much more to offer than simply the temple to Athena.
 You can spend an entire day roaming the ancient agora (marketplace) and other monuments around the hill.

-There’s are many hotels and restaurants that offer a great elevated view of the Acropolis.
+There’s are many hotels and restaurants offering amazing views of the Acropolis from rooftop terraces.
 Perfect for enjoying great food, drinks and traditional live music and dancing.
-Athens is encircled by three mountains, with the largest being Mount Parnitha.
+Athens is encircled by three mountains, the largest being Mount Parnitha.
 Mt.
-Parthina stands at 1,413 meters (4,635 feet) high and even has a casino called Regency offering a stunning panoramic view of Athens, if rolling the dice is your thing.
-The views alone make Athens worth visiting.
+Parthina stands at 1,413 meters (4,635 feet) high and even has a casino called Regency offering a stunning panoramic view of Athens if rolling the dice is your thing.

-Greeks are extremely proud that their ancestors contributed so much to western civilisation, as the birthplace of democracy made forever lasting contributions to science, architecture, art, theatre, sports and math.
+Greeks are extremely proud that their ancestors contributed so much to western civilization, as the birthplace of democracy made forever lasting contributions to science, architecture, art, theatre, sports and math.
 For fellow Olympics fans, it’s a must to visit the world’s only all marble stadium, Panathenaic, which hosted the first modern Olympic Games, held in Athens in 1896.
-Panathenaic was again utilized when Athens hosted the 2004 Olympics for two events- archery and the conclusion of the marathon.
+Panathenaic Stadium was utilized when Athens hosted the 2004 Olympics for two events.
+It hosted archery and the conclusion of the marathon.

 4) Delicious Greek Food Makes Athens Worth Visiting